Overview

 with sha-1/sha-256 hashes of the certificate's public keys.

-For more information about the hashes, please email android-sdk@onfido.com.
+For more information about the hashes, please email Onfido's Customer Support.

 Accessibility

-The Onfido Android SDK has been optimised to provide the following accessibility support by default:
+The Onfido Android SDK has been optimized to provide the following accessibility support by default:

 - Screen reader support: accessible labels for textual and non-textual elements available to aid TalkBack navigation, including dynamic alerts